PhysiCell-Tools/python-loader/README.md

     + new pyMCDSts **make_tiff** function.
     + new pyMCDSts **make_gif** function.
     + new pyMCDSts **make_movie** function.
-    + all **plotting** functions were removed because pcdl only focus on making the raw data in python3 easy accessible for in-depth analysis.
+    + all **plotting** functions were removed because pcdl only focuses on making the raw data in python3 easy to access for in-depth analysis.
     + cell position coordinates are now constantly labeled as **x,y,z**, mesh center coordinates as **m,n,p**, and voxel coordinates as **i,j,k**.
     + the underling [mcds object data dictionary structure](https://github.com/elmbeech/physicelldataloader/tree/master/man/img/physicelldataloader_data_dictionary_v3.0.0.png) has changed.
     + [pytest](https://en.wikipedia.org/wiki/Pytest) unit tests exist now for all pyMCDS and pyMCDSts functions.